Looking to learn more about steel pipes and their various types, applications, and weight calculations? Look no further than this comprehensive guide!

-A steel structure with a hollow section, where the length is significantly greater than its diameter or circumference, is referred to as a pipe.
+A pipe is a steel structure characterized by a hollow section where the length is significantly greater than its diameter or circumference.
+This structural form allows pipes to be used in a wide range of applications, from fluid conveyance to structural support.

 Related Tool: Steel Weight Calculator